Advocacy

 We are all working in trying times, often spending long days just trying to maintain our existence, never-mind be world-class teachers.
 Many of our colleagues are under strain and threat of cuts.
 We can lose heart.
 Despite the too frequent stresses confronted by professional teacher-librarians, a few colleagues raise the bar of professionalism and resist the odds.

-Richmond Librarians
+Richmond Teacher-Librarians

 • Video: SD 38 Innovative Libraries – an examination on the evolution of the library.